arangodb/docs/3.9/aql/invocation-with-arangosh.md

 - `stream`: Specify *true* and the query will be executed in a **streaming** fashion.
 The query result is not stored on the server, but calculated on the fly. *Beware*: long-running queries will need to hold the collection locks for as long as the query cursor exists.
-It is advisable to *only* use this option on short-running queries *or* without exclusive locks (write locks on MMFiles).
+It is advisable to *only* use this option on short-running queries *or* without exclusive locks.
   When set to *false* the query will be executed right away in its entirety.
   In that case query results are either returned right away (if the result set is small enough), or stored on the arangod instance and accessible via the cursor API.